Wear Red for Women

 Coronary Artery Calcium: Seeing the Disease Earlier

 At age 40, traditional guidelines often discourage further testing.
-But in women with family history of premature ASCVD, metabolic risk features, and pregnancy-related cardiometabolic conditions, coronary artery calcium (CAC) may provide powerful insight into lifetime risk trajectory — even when short-term risk appears low.
+But in women with family history of premature ASCVD, metabolic risk features, and pregnancy-related cardiometabolic conditions, coronary artery calcium (CAC) may provide powerful insight into lifetime risk trajectory — even when short-term risk appears low (Gunderson et al., CARDIA Study, Circulation 2021).

 A CAC score above zero at this age is never benign.